Thoracic (Lung Cancer) Oncology

 - By itself, to combat spreading cancer

-- Before surgery or radiation to add to the effectiveness of those treatments
+- Before surgery or radiation to those treatments more effective

-- After surgery, to help kill off any remaining cancer cells
+- After surgery, to help kill any remaining cancer cells

 Your team of Comprehensive Cancer Center specialists will guide you through the entire chemotherapy process.
 Here’s what you can expect:

 - Your team of specialists will determine how many chemotherapy appointments you will need and you will receive all treatments in our clinic.